sierracoin-foundation/sierra/README.md

 Why do not we turn on PoW now? - it will not be included at all.
 Instead, its own solar energy algorithm will be included.
 We are going to act as a bridge between electricity and leading crypto-currencies in order to be necessary, we consider it inappropriate to include PoW and allow people to obtain crypto-currency and accumulate using solar energy and PoS mining.
 It is also planned to introduce masternode into solar panels, now your solar battery can act as a node of the network with a dedicated IP address.

-For further development, 500,000 Sierracoin has been allocated and raised funds from investors to support the development of the algorithm
+For further development 500.000 Sierracoin has been allocated and raised funds from investors to support the development of the algorithm
 Foundation Sierracoin was founded to create impossible at first glance things, and we are not going to stop in their development not for a minute.
 As the project progresses, the technical aspects of the deployment of test production algorithms will be presented, information on the generation of blocks using an algorithm will be disclosed, and a technical and public whitepaper will be written.
 More information: https://sierracoin.net/